aibhavesh/100-days-python/README.md

 # 100-days-python
-here we have our challange of 100 dyas of python from begining to advance
+here we have our challenge of 100 days of python from beginning to advance